 The third issue of canonical GNNs is the entanglement of the number of GNN layers and the range of the receptive field.
 In practice, when more complex and non-linear functions are to be approximated, one may want to add more layers to the neural network.
 However, GNNs adding more layers will also enlarge the receptive field that may introduce noise.

 The last two issues of GNNs are demonstrated in the left column of Fig.~\ref{fig:limitation}.
-SGRL methods can handle the other two issues of GNNs in a simple way as illustrated in the right column of Fig.~\ref{fig:limitation}.
+SGRL methods can handle these two issues of GNNs in a simple way as illustrated in the right column of Fig.~\ref{fig:limitation}.

-Moreover, to handle the challenge encountered in Fig.~\ref{fig:example}a, Fig.~\ref{fig:example}b indicates SGRL methods can be adopted.
-Note that the joint subgraph around the two target nodes ($\{u,w\}$ or $\{u,v\}$) should be considered as a whole.
-Subgraph extraction can be mathematically viewed as adding an intra-node distance feature to each node $z$: suppose $Q=\{u,w\}$ is the queried node set; if the \emph{distances} from $z$ to $u$ and $w$ are both less than or equal to 1, $z$ will be selected.
-Such distance features can also be used as extra node features directly attached to the original node features. \citet{li2020distance} theoretically prove the effectiveness of using intra-node distance to better GNN expressive power.
-Our method \proj is able to capture such intra-node distance by adopting relative positional encoding (RPEs).
+Furthermore, to handle the challenge encountered in Fig.~\ref{fig:example}a, Fig.~\ref{fig:example}b indicates SGRL methods can be adopted, which is to consider the joint subgraph around the target nodes ($\{u,w\}$ or $\{u,v\}$) as a whole.
+Subgraph extraction can be mathematically viewed as adding an intra-node distance feature to each node $z$: suppose $Q=\{u,w\}$ is the queried node set; if the \textbf{distances} from $z$ to $u$ and $w$ are both less than or equal to 1, $z$ will be selected.
+Such distance features can also be used as extra node features directly attached to raw node features. \citet{li2020distance} have proved the effectiveness of using intra-node distance to better GNN expressive power. \proj is able to capture such intra-node distance by adopting relative positional encoding (RPE).
 Lastly, we illustrate how \proj is related to previous SGRL approaches in Fig.~\ref{fig:alg-intuition}.